'Neither/Nor' (Beware Double Negatives)

-Neither is paired with nor.
-(Do not forget that this pairing plays a negative role in the sentence, so take care to avoid an unintended double negative.)|
+The Quick AnswerThe pairing "neither/nor" plays a negative role, so take care to avoid an unintended double negative.
+For example:

 A Double Negative Is Not Always a MistakeA double negative is not always a mistake, but it might change the intended meaning.
 For example:

 - I haven't got no money.
 (This is a double negative.
 It means "I have money," which is almost certainly not the message the speaker wanted to convey.)

 - She is not unattractive.
 (This is also a double negative.
 It could mean "She is attractive" or "She is not ugly."
 In this case, the positive sentiment is probably what the speaker wanted to convey.)